Labyrinth Canyon | Green River

 Notes

-• Canoes are the most common way to Labyrinth, and what I recommend.
+• Canoes are the most common way to float Labyrinth, and what I recommend.
 Easy, fast, and a great way to experience the canyon.

 • Rafts, duckies, and other inflatables are also commonly used, but generally slower than canoes because of resistance in the water.
 I used a cataraft one spring trip, and enjoyed the extra space, but used canoes on all other trips.